amphinicy/ng-ts-datepicker/README.md

 #### Events
 - change - once date is changed it will emit date object
-- utcChange - once date is changed it will emit date string in UTC
 - click - once date picker is clicked with empty value

 ## Dependencies